Fraunhofer-AISEC/cpg/README.md

 ### Usage of Experimental Languages

 Some languages, such as Golang are marked as experimental and depend on other native libraries.
-These are NOT YET bundled in the release jars, so you need to build them manually using the property `-Pexperimental` when using tasks such as `build` or `test`.
+These are NOT YET bundled in the release jars, so you need to build them manually.

 #### Golang